arjunasuresh3/scharan.github.com/_posts/2012-07-31-import-skype-contacts-into-gmail.markdown

 Gmail's contact details includes provision to add usernames from other IM networks.
 Having this in one place is very handy on the Android phone, for instance.

-Naively exporting Skype's address book via Skype > Contacts > Advanced > Backup contacts to file & importing them into Gmail isn't sufficient.
+Naïvely exporting Skype's address book via Skype > Contacts > Advanced > Backup contacts to file & importing them into Gmail isn't sufficient.
 This process imports the contact information alright, but not the skype names, defeating the purpose of the import.

 A little digging up reveals the culprit.
 Skype uses the vCard v3.0 Property `X-SKYPE-USERNAME:`, while Gmail expects `X-SKYPE:`.
 So, here is some wizardry to fix this (on a Linux/Unix machine).